Josh MacPherson

 Part of your grade is based on your grammatical and lexical complexity.
 The more you write and speak, the more opportunities you will have to show a wide range of grammar and vocabulary.
 If you hurry through these questions and follow the minimum requirements, it will be difficult to earn a score higher than 120.

-Tip #2 – Plan Out Your Week
+Tip #2 – Plan out your week

 When you begin to prepare for the Duolingo English Test, you will find a ton of free and paid resources that you can use to prepare for the exam.
 All of these materials are extremely helpful, but overwhelming.
 It is confusing when you sit down at your desk and try to figure out where to start.